China, South Korea push for North Korea talks

 While Xi did not name North Korea, his comment came amid the highest tension on the peninsula in years, with daily threats from Pyongyang to attack South Korea and the United States.

-Xinhua, China's state news agency, appeared to criticise Pyongyang ahead of the visit, saying that "hard-earned trust among concerned parties has been evaporating following unfortunate incidents one after another" since 2009.
+Xinhua, China's state news agency, appeared to criticize Pyongyang ahead of the visit, saying that "hard-earned trust among concerned parties has been evaporating following unfortunate incidents one after another" since 2009.

 ASIAN ECONOMIC POWERHOUSES

-China, Asia's largest economy, consumes 15 percent of South Korean exports in annual trade worth $215 billion (140 billion pounds).
+China, Asia's largest economy, consumes 15 percent of South Korean exports in annual trade worth $215 billion.
 North Korea's puny economy trades just $6 billion with China.

 Park, 61, was accompanied by a hefty economic delegation from South Korea's huge industrial conglomerates, including the world's largest electronics company, Samsung Electronics Co Ltd, and Hyundai Motor Co. .

-The two countries' central banks extended a currency swap for 64 trillion Korean won (36.2 billion pounds) or 360 billion yuan, as part of a defence against financial market instability.
+The two countries' central banks extended a currency swap for 64 trillion Korean won ($55.44 billion) or 360 billion yuan, as part of a defense against financial market instability.

 Unlike a military delegation sent by North Korea last month that featured aged generals bedecked with medals, Park appeared to get an enthusiastic welcome from her hosts.